To get your payment while outside Australia, you must remain eligible for Youth Allowance.

-If you only get Youth Allowance because of a residence exemption available to some New Zealand citizens and your payment stops while you're overseas, you won't get the exemption again when you return.
+You may get Youth Allowance because of a residence exemption available to some New Zealand citizens.
+If you do your payment stops while you're overseas.
+You won't get the exemption again when you return.

 Read more about payments while outside Australia.